16 Amazing Optical Illusion Designs For Inspiration

 11. Ebbinghaus Illusion

-Another optical illusion originating from the concept of relativity, the Ebbinghaus illusion, makes one circle look smaller when placed against bigger circles.
+Another amazing optical illusion designs originating from the concept of relativity, the Ebbinghaus illusion, makes one circle look smaller when placed against bigger circles.
 The same circle looks bigger when placed against smaller circles.
 As shown in the image, the circle used in both examples is the same, but how the viewer perceives it is very different.
 Designers fall victim to this illusion a lot of times and end up repeatedly checking the size of the circle.
 On the other hand, you can use this illusion when designing logos so as to make certain objects stand out.

 12. Cafe Wall Illusion